The Opportunities of Virtual Communication -

 Virtual Reality (VR) enables users to experience a virtual 360-degree world, view it from all angles, move around within it and interact with it.

-Augmented Reality (AR) is a digital technology in which reality – that is, everything you can currently see – is enhanced with additional information in the form of text, graphics, animations, videos, and static or moving 3D objects.
+Augmented Reality (AR) is a digital technology in which reality – that is, everything you can currently see – is supplemented with additional information in the form of text, graphics, animations, videos, and static or moving 3D objects.

 (Source: Magic Holo)